adriangbrandon/ring-knn/README.md

 Now put both files inside a folder.

 3. Building the index.
-After compiling the code we should have an executable called `build-index` in `build`.
+After compiling the code we should have an executable called `build-index-similarity` in `build`.
 Now run:

 ```Bash
 ./build-index-similarity <absolute-path-to-file> <type-ring>